Children’s Tylenol

 72-95 | 11 years | 15 mL |

-Repeat the dose every four hours while symptoms last.
+A dose of Tylenol may be taken every four hours while symptoms last.
 Do not take more than five times in 24 hours or for more than five days in a row unless a doctor specifically directs you to do so.

 The dosage for children older than 12 and for adults should be as follows or as your doctor or pharmacist directed.